openstack/openstack-manuals/doc/networking-guide/source/config-ipv6.rst

 privacy extensions when generating their interface identifier.

 There is no provisions for an IPv6-based metadata service similar to what is provided for IPv4.
-In the case of dual stack Guests though it is always possible to use the IPv4 metadata service instead.
+In the case of dual stacked guests though it is always possible to use the IPv4 metadata service instead.

-Unlike IPv4 the MTU of a given network can be conveyed in the RA messages sent by the router and not in the DHCP messages.
+Unlike IPv4 the MTU of a given network can be conveyed in the RA messages sent by the router as well as in the DHCP messages.

 OpenStack control & management network considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As of the Kilo release, considerable effort has gone in to ensuring
 the project network can handle dual stack IPv6 and IPv4 transport
-across the variety of configurations describe above.
+across the variety of configurations described above.
 OpenStack control
 network can be run in a dual stack configuration and OpenStack API
 endpoints can be accessed via an IPv6 network.
 At this time, Open vSwitch
 (OVS) tunnel types - STT, VXLAN, GRE, support both IPv4 and IPv6 endpoints.